We use the 9 Key Concepts of the Managing with Aloha philosophy as our categories here on this site: May I tell you more about them?

 The 9 Key Concepts are the conceptual scaffolding of Managing with Aloha.
 We offer them to you as well.
 Feel free to adopt these key concepts as your own.

 A clarifying note for new readers: Our 9 Key Concepts are woven throughout Managing with Aloha, but they were not specifically listed in the book, for my goal was to concentrate on the 19 values and calling of the manager.
-There is more in the footnote below, but please keep reading!
+There is more in the footnote below, so please keep reading!

 You can employ these 9 Key Concepts in one of two ways.